apache/jackrabbit-site/src/site/markdown/creating-releases.md

     once the web site and download mirrors have been synced (template generated in `./target/checkout/target/announcement.txt` -- note that mirrors may need up to 12 hours!).
     Please note the announce mails needs to be sent from an @apache.org address.
     In case you are using a mailbox other than apache mailbox (such as gmail) to send mails for your apache address, make sure to send them in plain text format.
-    (Warning: sending the announcement too early may cause it to be rejected for announce@apache.org)
+    (Warning: the announce mailing lists are moderated.
+That means that mails could be rejected for various reasons, such as actual errors in the announcement or simply for the fact that the list moderators missed the requests.
+So check your inbox.)

 Steps to build the release artifacts
 ------------------------------------